 LINE messaging rules apply to LINE broadcasts too.
 This means you’ll only be able to broadcast to contacts who have added you as a friend.
 While LINE doesn’t have a broadcast limit per se, broadcasts are subject to your monthly plan messaging limits.

-To make sure you’re targeting the right audience, respond.io allows you to segment and target your audience via Tags.
+To make sure you’re targeting the right audience, respond.io allows you to separate and target your audience via Segments.
 This will ensure that your LINE broadcast is only sent to interested recipients.

 How to use Messages API to automate LINE Notifications